bravuralion/td2-station-announcement-system/README.md

 can Check the generated Announcement.

 Note: The announcements for a PH are generated only for the primary station, not for small stops.

-**Changelog:**

-**1.0
-**

--   Initial Release

-**1.1
-**

--   Polish translation modified.
--   Tracks now go up to 600
--   Added option for a train passing through
--   The program translates the codes like EIE automatically to Express etc. in the output

-**2.0
-**

--   Stations are automatically retrieved from the API
--   Trains are automatically read from the selected station
--   Added option for delays
--   Added option for auto update
--   Adjustments to the UI
--   Removed manual input of stations as no longer necessary.

-**2.2
-**

--   The final stop of the train was not properly detected, error was fixed with the kind support of Saix95

 **IMPORTANT: It can happen that the Antivirus blocks the Exe as it detects that it runs a Powershell Script.
 Either whitelist the Exe or you can Download the .ps1 file from Github and run it manually.  [https://github.com/MScholtes/Win-PS2EXE/issues/4](https://github.com/MScholtes/Win-PS2EXE/issues/4)
 **